How to Hypothesize

 A. Let's begin with some special preliminary definitions:

-fact: - something which counts as evidence establishing or disconfirming an hypothesis.
+fact: - something which, in some context, is accepted as evidence supporting or disconfirming an hypothesis.

 theory: -a well-established hypothesis.